We tested the best puppy toys 2024 for chewing, play, and enrichment

 As Editor of PetsRadar, Sophie lives and breathes all things pets but puppy toys are a thing she knows plenty about having bought more than she'd like to admit for her pup, Wally - an English cocker spaniel with wild amounts of energy and plenty of personality too.
 Sophie, like most puppy owners, searched high and low for puppy toys that were safe for her dog, durable so that no teeny bits broke off and became a choking hazard, and kept her pup occupied so she could work or take care of other tasks.
 In this guide, Sophie pulls together all of her advice on what to buy and to consider before you buy puppy toys.

-After graduating as a veterinarian from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
-She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behavior and nutrition - anything that involved helping clients understand their pets better.
+After graduating as a vet from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands.
+She quickly developed a love of consulting and helping clients with medical problems such as dermatology, behavior and nutrition – anything that involved helping clients understand their pets better.
 Jo now is a regular contributor for PetsRadar, sharing her expert advice with pet owners across the globe.

 PetsRadar Newsletter